 During an interview, the interviewer's task is to explore whether your qualifications will meet the employer's needs.
 To be successful, you need to create a good first impression and demonstrate your education, skills, and experiences.

+Practice Interviewing!
 Practice your answers to common interviewing questions as well as your delivery.
 Parents, professionals and friends are all good people to practice with.
-Virtual or in-person practice interview options are available through University Career Services.
+Use InterviewStream to practice online, or use Handshake to schedule a practice interview with your Industry Advisor.

 Types of Interviews